espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-6/index.md

 #include "esp_crt_bundle.h"
 ```

-Defines and the URL list that we will try to connect using the bundle:
+Add the defines and the URL list that we will try to connect to using the bundle:

 ```c
 #define MAX_URLS    4